 [Min 1:46] Sara sings the start of Yamuru Ojban Muwashah, a poem by Fakhri al Baroudi, composed by Omar al Batch.
 Song by Sabah Fakhri and other tenor singers.

-For Ibrahim al-Sheikh Omar, a music teacher and composer, his memories of al-Muwashah are deeply connected to this city.
+For Ibrahim al-Sheikh Omar, a music teacher and composer, his memories of al-Muwashah are deeply connected to Damascus.
 As we walk through one of the ancient alleys of the old city, he tells me about his Damascene home, its open space, and the chirping bird sounds present in the background; singing in rhythm with the water fountain at the center of their courtyard.
 Al-Sheikh developed his love for music and al-Muwashah at a very young age, he adds, “everything about this city, its element, and the way it communicates with your soul turns you into an artist.”

 It is no wonder that even centuries after the fall of Andalusia, Muwashah was revived again in Syria to settle in the voices of artists like Sabah Fakhri, and in the works of Fakhri al Baroudi, Omar al Batch, and the father of Arabic musical theater Abu Khalil Qabbani.
 In his book on Damascene traditional recipes, Kitab al Tabeekh w Moujam al Maa’koulat al Dimashkiyyeh, Baroudi mentions the unfortunate loss of his book of memoirs when his house caught fire during the coup d’état that took place in 1963, which included his archive and all his personal works of Damascene Muwashahat.
 Instead of giving up, Baroudi sought the help of Omar al Batch from Aleppo.
 Together they established a music institute and a band, but more importantly, al Batch incorporated Baroudi’s poems into his works, giving birth to a very special composition of Muwashah.